 As the symptoms may develop gradually, you can become used to being thirsty and tired and you may not recognise that you are ill for some time.
 Some people also develop blurred vision and frequent infections, such as recurring thrush.
 However, some people with type 2 diabetes do not have any symptoms if the glucose level is not too high.
 But, even if you do not have symptoms, you should still have treatment to reduce the risk of developing complications.

-In many cases diabetes is diagnosed during a routine medical or when tests are done for an unrelated medical condition.
+In many cases type 2 diabetes is diagnosed during a routine medical or when tests are done for an unrelated medical condition.

 What are the possible complications of diabetes?

-Short-term complication - a very high blood sugar (glucose) level
+Short-term complication - a very high glucose level

 If your blood glucose level is higher than normal over a long period of time, it can gradually damage your blood vessels.
 This can occur even if the glucose level is not very high above the normal level.
 This may lead to some of the following complications (often years after you first develop diabetes):